svenvc/blog/2025-09-02-deploy-zinc-server-demo.md

 # Deploying the Zinc server demo

-September 2, 2025
+Sept 2, 2025

-The page at https://zn.stfx.eu has an extra paragraph with a summary of how the Zinc Components' server demo is set up.
+The page at [https://zn.stfx.eu](https://zn.stfx.eu) has an extra paragraph with a summary of how the Zinc Components' server demo is set up.
 I want to explain some of the aspects that are involved.